-If the beneficiary cannot perform the employer duties, a legal representative (i.e. legal guardian, spouse or attorney-in-fact), may act on the beneficiary's behalf in the role of employer.
+If the beneficiary cannot perform the employer duties, a legal representative (i.e. legal quardian, spouse or attorney-in-fact), may act on the beneficiary's behalf in the role of employer.
 An attorney-in-fact is a person who has been given the authority by the beneficiary under a power of attorney to direct the beneficiary's care.
-Directing a beneficiary's care would include recruiting, hirling, training, managing, terminating attendants, monitoring attendant service timesheets and approving payment.
+Directing a beneficiary's care would include by recruiting, hirring, training, managing, terminating attendants, monitoring attendant service timesheets and approving payment.

-If a beneficiary cannot perform the duties of an employer and does not already have a spouse, legal guardian or attorney-in-fact to direct the beneficiary must receive services through an agency.
+If a beneficiary cannot perform the duties of an employer and does not already have a spouse, legal guardian or attorney-in-fact to direct the beneficiary scareperform those duties, the beneficiary must receive services through an agency.